varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 Varnish provides four levels of authority, roughly related to how and where the command comes into Varnish:

-  * The command line arguments
+  * the command line arguments,

-  * The CLI interface
+  * the CLI interface,

-  * VCL programs
+  * VCL programs, and

-  * HTTP requests
+  * HTTP requests.

 Command line arguments
 ----------------------

-The top level security decisions is taken on and from the command line, in order to make them invulnerable to subsequent manipulation.
+The top level security decisions is decided and defined when starting Varnish in the form of command line arguments, we use this strategy in order to make them invulnerable to subsequent manipulation.

 The important decisions to make are: